 Federal, state and international governmental authorities continue to evaluate the privacy implications inherent in the use of proprietary or third-party "cookies" and other methods of online tracking for behavioral advertising, analytics and other purposes.
 U.S. and foreign governments have enacted, have considered or are considering legislation or regulations that could significantly restrict the ability of companies and individuals to engage in these activities, such as by regulating the level of consumer notice and consent required before a company can employ cookies or other electronic tracking tools or the use of data gathered with such tools.
-In the U.S., online tracking technologies are regulated by state privacy laws, such as the California Consumer Privacy Act, federal laws, and self-regulatory frameworks that may be binding on companies that provide online advertising technology services.
+In the U.S., online tracking technologies are regulated by state privacy laws, such as the CPRA, federal laws, and selfregulatory frameworks that may be binding on companies that provide online advertising technology services.
 These laws and frameworks may require companies to offer consumers the right to opt out of many of these activities.
-Online tracking technologies are regulated in the EU and U.K. via the e-Privacy Directive, which the EU legislature is currently considering updating.
-Although the new EU regulation is not expected to come into force in the near future, it may restrict the way we conduct online advertising and other online communications.
+Online tracking technologies are regulated in the EU and U.K. via the ePrivacy Directive, which the EU legislature is considering updating via the ePrivacy Regulation (EPR), and the EPR may restrict the way we conduct online advertising and other online communications.
 Additionally, some providers of consumer devices and web browsers have implemented, or announced plans to implement, means to make it easier for Internet users to prevent the placement of cookies, to block other tracking technologies or to require new permissions from users for certain activities, which could if widely adopted significantly reduce the effectiveness of such practices and technologies.
-For example, Google has updated its timetable for restricting the use of third-party cookies in its Chrome browser, consistent with similar actions taken by owners of other browsers.
-In early 2024, Google began banning third party cookies with the goal of phasing them out by the end of 2024.
+For example, Google previously proposed phasing out third-party cookies in its Chrome browser.
 We may have to develop alternative systems, which may be less effective, to analyze our customers' behavior and preferences, customize their online experience, or efficiently market to them if customers block cookies or regulations introduce additional barriers to collecting cookie data.
 The regulation of the use of cookies and other current online tracking and advertising practices or a loss in our ability to make effective use of services that employ such technologies could increase our costs of operations and limit our ability to acquire new customers on cost-effective terms and consequently, materially adversely affect our business, financial condition and operating results.